AllenZhang-yz/openpay-codetest/README.md

 1. Open with VS Code or any IDE
 2. npm run test

+### Functionality of this App

+1. Choose payments interval from the UI.
+2. After interval is chosen, payment plans are loaded from remote API.
+3. The amount of each payment is calculated accordingly.
+4. Users can tick which payment plan they prefer.

 ### Process of finishing this project

-Breakdown the page into components -> Finish the static version -> Test -> Add state locally -> Test -> Move state to remote firebase API -> Test
+Breakdown the page into decoupled components -> Finish the static version -> Test -> Add state locally -> Test -> Move state to remote firebase API -> Test

 ### Skills used in this project

-React React-Router ContextAPI axios JSON Jest Enzyme Firebase
+React React-Router ContextAPI PropTypes axios JSON Jest Enzyme Firebase